-- 4.2.16 Four SOVs (Heatherknowe, South Greenloaning, Hill of Blairs and Burnhead) and two Quadrats (SL-Bb05 and SL-Bb06) are located within Section SL2 and are evaluated below. - 4.2.17 Heatherknowe SOV was subject to only two breeding bird surveys and therefore the evaluation below should be considered a provisional assessment of the site's ecological value for breeding birds.
-The SOV includes all or parts of Habitat Area S11. - 4.2.18 The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 19 breeding bird species of which none were WCA1i species, two were JNCC Red List species (starling, yellowhammer), four were JNCC Amber List species (dunnock, goldcrest, willow warbler, curlew), none were UK BAP species, two were LBAP species (yellowhammer, curlew) and none were local status species.
-Two of the species (yellowhammer, curlew) were recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising a small block of scrubby broad-leaved plantation woodland with occasional conifers and a ground layer dominated by ericaceous species and bracken (Table 11).
-The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the local context and therefore is assessed to be of local ecological value. - 4.2.19 South Greenloaning SOV was subject to three breeding bird surveys and therefore the evaluation outlined below is considered an accurate assessment of the site's ecological value for breeding birds.
-The SOV includes all or parts of Habitat Area S15. - 4.2.20 The breeding bird assemblage recorded in this SOV is considered to be of low diversity, with 11 breeding bird species of which one was a WCA1i species (barn owl), four were JNCC Red List species (linnet, song thrush, yellowhammer, starling), six were JNCC Amber List species (dunnock, willow warbler, meadow pipit, swallow, woodcock, barn owl), two were UK BAP species (linnet, song thrush), four were LBAP species (linnet, song thrush, yellowhammer, barn owl) and none were local status species.
-One of the species (barn owl) was recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising areas of dense gorse scrub and bracken and improved grassland fields (Table 11).
-The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the less than local context and therefore is assessed to be of less than local ecological value. - 4.2.21 Hill of Blairs SOV was subject to three breeding bird surveys and therefore the evaluation outlined below is considered an accurate assessment of the site's ecological value for breeding birds.
-The SOV includes all or parts of Habitat Area S15. - 4.2.22 The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 21 breeding bird species of which one was WCA1i species (crossbill), five were JNCC Red List species (linnet, skylark, song thrush, yellowhammer, starling), six were JNCC Amber List species
+4.2.11 Four SOVs (Heatherknowe, South Greenloaning, Hill of Blairs and Burnhead) and two Quadrats (SL-Bb05 and SL-Bb06) are located within Section SL2 and are evaluated below.

+Heatherknowe SOV (including all or parts of Habitat Area S11)

+The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 19 breeding bird species of which none were WCA1i species, two were JNCC Red List species (starling, yellowhammer\), four were JNCC Amber List species (dunnock, goldcrest, willow warbler, curlew\), none were UK BAP species, two were LBAP species (yellowhammer\, curlew\) and none were local status species.
+Two of the species (yellowhammer\, curlew\) were recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising a small block of scrubby broad-leaved plantation woodland with occasional conifers and a ground layer dominated by ericaceous species and bracken (Table 12).
+The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the local context and therefore is assessed to be of local ecological value.

+South Greenloaning SOV (including all or parts of Habitat Area S15)

+4.2.13 The breeding bird assemblage recorded in this SOV is considered to be of low diversity, with 11 breeding bird species of which one was a WCA1i species (barn owl\), four were JNCC Red List species (linnet, song thrush, yellowhammer, starling), six were JNCC Amber List species (dunnock, willow warbler, meadow pipit, swallow, woodcock, barn owl\), two were UK BAP species (linnet, song thrush), four were LBAP species (linnet, song thrush, yellowhammer, barn owl\) and none were local status species.
+One of the species (barn owl\) was recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising areas of dense gorse scrub and bracken and improved grassland fields (Table 12).
+The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the less than local context and therefore is assessed to be of less than local ecological value.

+Hill of Blairs SOV (including all or parts of Habitat Area S15)

-(dunnock, goldcrest, meadow pipit, willow warbler, swallow, mistle thrush), three were UK BAP species (linnet, skylark, song thrush), four were LBAP species (linnet, skylark, song thrush, yellowhammer) and none were local status species.
-One of the species (mistle thrush) was recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of high value for birds, comprising a large mosaic of conifer plantation woodland with pockets of semi-improved grassland, dense and scattered scrub and dry/wet dwarf scrub heath together with a large areas of bracken and a fen occupying a shallow hollow in the centre of the SOV (Table 11).
+The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 21 breeding bird species of which one was WCA1i species (crossbill), five were JNCC Red List species (linnet, skylark, song thrush, yellowhammer, starling), six were JNCC Amber List species (dunnock, goldcrest, meadow pipit, willow warbler, swallow, mistle thrush\), three were UK BAP species (linnet, skylark, song thrush), four were LBAP species (linnet, skylark, song thrush, yellowhammer) and none were local status species.
+One of the species (mistle thrush\) was recorded as an incidental and thus the total number of species presented here differs from the total given in the baseline.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of high value for birds, comprising a large mosaic of conifer plantation woodland with pockets of semi-improved grassland, dense and scattered scrub and dry/wet dwarf scrub heath together with a large areas of bracken and a fen occupying a shallow hollow in the centre of the SOV (Table 12).
 The breeding assemblage combined with the habitat value considers the SOV to be of county ecological value.